digitalmpasto/code_journal/_posts/2019-11-25-lesson-136-code-along.md

 str.indexOf("world");
 6
 ```
-If you try using this method on a word that doesn't exit:
+If you try using this method on a word that doesn't exist:
 ```
 var str = "hello world"
 str.indexOf("yes");